Conducting Routine Animal Hygiene Tasks

 A dog being checked upon physiologically

-• Vital signs including heart rate, breathing rate, temperature.
+• Vital signs include heart rate, breathing rate, and temperature.

 • Weight & body condition score